miracuse/miracuse.github.io/docs/more_resources/techniques/example_techniques.md

 > **(Amplified)**: _Lock down movement in an area or for a group of targets._

--   Throw caltrops at a target, dealing damage to them and creating a hazard.
+-   Throw caltrops at an enemy, dealing damage to them and creating a hazard for others.

 -   Force a group of goblins into taking cover with a hail of arrows.